jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 public struct _element;
 ```

+That way a `docs` namespace gives an overview of the documentation accessible from outside your assembly.

 #### Object Browser

-That way you can inspect them in the `Object Browser` as a whole, and other people can too:
+For instance you can inspect them in the `Object Browser` as a whole, and other people can too:

 `[Screen shot]`

+#### Structs

+The choice to use `structs` is for camouflage.
+They are usually displayed in an unassuming green, making the `<inheritdoc>'s` blend in the background, so the code itself pops out.

+`[ TODO: Screen shot ]`

+This in contrast to crefs to actual code elements, which might be colored like that code element, which makes them very confusing to me:

+`[ TODO: Screen shot ]`

 #### Naming Style

-The naming format is specifically chosen to make the `<inheritdoc/>` tags as unobtrusive as possible.
+The naming format is also specifically chosen to make the `<inheritdoc/>` tags as unobtrusive as possible.

 Consider the follow docs only member called `_mydoc`: